 - Helpsters – This is a new children’s series from the makers of Sesame Street.

-In addition, Apple TV Plus features Oprah Winfrey as she relaunches her popular book club feature as a launch title for the service.
+In addition, Apple TV Plus features Oprah Winfrey.
+She has relaunched her popular book club feature as a launch title for the service.
+She has also recently started a new interview series.
 Apple also has a ton of upcoming original shows and movies in the works and you can check out a list of those shows at our main Apple TV Plus page.

 The vast Netflix library